-- (a) Twenty-four (24) semester hours in a content area with a minimum of 15 hours in an emphasis discipline. - (b) Twenty-four (24) semester hours in science education including 3 semester hours of seminar, 3 semester hours of SME 691, with a maximum of 9 semester hours of SME 791 and a maximum of 3 semester hours of SME 792 - (c) Nine (9) semester hours of electives to be chosen from science education, emphasis discipline, or related discipline and with a minimum of 3 hours in professional education
+- (a) Twenty-four (24) semester hours in a content area with a minimum of 15 hours in an emphasis discipline. - (b) Twenty-four (24) semester hours in science education including 3 semester hours of seminar, 3 semester hours of SME 691, with a maximum of 9 semester hours of SME 791 and a maximum of 3 semester hours of SME 792. - (c) Nine (9) semester hours of electives to be chosen from science education, emphasis discipline, or related discipline and with a minimum of 3 hours in professional education

 Additional requirements include demonstrated proficiency in educational statistics, proficiency in a foreign language if pursuing the Ph.D., and independent research culminating in an acceptable dissertation.
 The research may focus on a problem in the student's emphasis area that is related to the teaching/learning of the discipline or a more general educational research problem.

 The department requires a written qualifying examination.
 This examination is designed to assess both the student's fitness to pursue doctoral work and to provide diagnostic information to the student's committee in planning a program.
 The student's program will be directed by a five-member graduate committee consisting of two faculty members affiliated with the center for Science and Mathematics Education, one from the emphasis discipline, one from educational research, and one open for selection according to the student's research focus.
 The committee will approve the student's program plan and dissertation prospectus, and conduct the comprehensive examination, which is administered near the completion of the student's course work.
-Upon acceptance of the dissertation by the student's committee and at least four weeks prior to graduation, a final oral examination in defense of the candidate's dissertation will be administered.
+Upon acceptance of the dissertation by the student's dissertation will be administered.
 Furthermore, it is required that a report presenting the candidate's research be prepared and submitted to a refereed journal for publication.